ozgurgulerx/htp_fintech_workshop_2502/README.md

 ## Table of Contents
 - [Introduction](#introduction)
 - [Part 1: Horizontal GenAI Solutions](#part-1-horizontal-genai-solutions)
+In Part 1, we will understand how to automate complex workflows with AutoGen and Reasoning LLM's.

 - [Part 2: Emerging FinTech GenAI Use Cases](#part-2-emerging-fintech-genai-use-cases)
+Part 2 focuses on the novel use cases and implementations of GenAI in FinTech.

 - [Open Issues](#Open-Issues)
 - [Contact](#contact)